Browse KB Articles

 Top 5 Best Practices When Building a USB 3.1 Vision System

 KB Number: 10691

 If you have already done your research and selected USB 3.1 as the interface for your next vision application, this article will help you through the next phase of your development by offering some best practices to follow for a smooth and easy system integration.
 For example, what is the best laptop configuration for USB 3.1?
 What is the maximum cable length USB 3.1 can support?
 And how can USB 3.1 be used for a system with multiple cameras?
-Point Grey has polled our Customer Support team and after more than two years of supporting USB 3.1 customers, these are the most common challenges they see customers face and how they have resolved them.
+FLIR has polled our Customer Support team and after more than two years of supporting USB 3.1 customers, these are the most common challenges they see customers face and how they have resolved them.

 Best practice for using USB 3.1 on a laptop

 Many users choose USB 3.1 because it is easy to use and plug and play.
 Fewer and fewer laptop computers, for example, are coming with an ExpressCard slot, which was historically used to support add-in cards for other digital interfaces.
 Having both data and power through the same cable allows USB 3.1 cameras to be deployed easily without additional hardware.
 In a mobile application, you can connect the camera directly to a USB 3.1 enabled laptop and start using the camera right away.
 However this may not be true for some laptops due to issues with power or cable length.